 Hemorrhoids causes, symptoms & diagnosis healthline . , . . . .
 Hemorrhoids be caused by a few different factors.
 The most common cause of hemorrhoids is ...

 This is very similar to harmonic scalpel treatments, but in this case, an actual laser beam will be targeted on the hemorrhoid.
-This type of hemorrhoid removal is growing in popularity, and is very effective.
-The laserlight automatically cauterizes the area, as well as the nerves is going to be sealed away from as well.
+This sort of hemorrhoid removal is growing in popularity, and is quite effective.
+The laser automatically cauterizes the area, and also the nerves will be sealed away from as well.
 This system may be accompanied by a bit less pain than the typical surgical hemorrhoidectomy.

 Stapled Hemorrhoidectomy (PPH)

 This technique utilizes a special stapling device that cuts through the involved vessels, and staples the tissue back together again.
-This also is associated with a bit less pain as compared to a conventional hemorrhoidectomy, and it is becoming more popular with many surgeons.
+This also is associated with a bit less pain than a conventional hemorrhoidectomy, and it is becoming more popular with many surgeons.

-- Excising - An actual surgery of your hemorrhoid may be necessary..
+- Excising - An actual eliminating hemorrhoids with surgery of the hemorrhoid may be necessary..

 - The hemorrhoid is cut away and the blood vessels are tied off.

-- This procedure is actually a bit more painful than other types of hemorrhoid removal and also the recovery time may be longer.
+- This procedure is a bit more painful than other types of hemorrhoid removal as well as the recovery time may be longer.

 - However, it is very effective.

-For those that need to seek hemorrhoid elimination, it may be recommended to get a colon cancer screening (colonoscopy) as well.
-These kinds of studies can help a doctor determine if there is a fundamental cause for frequent hemorrhoid flare ups.
+For those that need to seek hemorrhoid removing, it may be recommended to get a colon cancer screening (colonoscopy) as well.
+These types of studies can help a doctor determine if there is a fundamental cause for regular hemorrhoid flare ups.

 Yvette J. Conner